MSc in Infrastructure Engineering and Management: Career, Skills, Scope, Options, Outlook

 • Environmental engineer: Environmental engineers design infrastructure projects that are environmentally sustainable and compliant with relevant regulations.

-• Water resources engineer: Water resources engineers design and plan water and sewage systems.
+• Water resources engineer: Engineers design and plan water and sewage systems.

 • Energy engineer: Energy engineers design and plan energy systems, such as power plants and renewable energy systems.

-• Facilities manager: Facilities managers are responsible for the maintenance and management of infrastructure systems, such as buildings and utilities.
+• Facilities manager: Facilities managers are responsible for maintaining and managing infrastructure systems, such as buildings and utilities.

-• Government planner: Government planners work for local, state, or federal agencies and are responsible for the planning and development of infrastructure projects.
+• Government planner: Government planners work for local, state, or federal agencies and are responsible for the planning and developing infrastructure projects.

-• University professor: University professors teach engineering courses and conduct research in the field of infrastructure engineering.
+• University professor: University professors teach engineering courses and conduct research in infrastructure engineering.

-• Research engineer: Research engineers work in research and development organizations, where they conduct research on infrastructure-related topics and develop new technologies and practices.
+• Research engineer: Research engineers work in research and development organizations, researching infrastructure-related topics and developing new technologies and practices.

 Challenges